prashanth-grandhi/express-web-app/README.md

 Google Maps App
 ===============

-This is a simple web app comprising of a single webpage which utilizes the Google Maps API to display a map of Helsinki city center.
+This is a web app comprising of a single webpage which utilizes the Google Maps API to display a map of Helsinki city center.
 The user is able to plot paths on top of this map by clicking at different points on the map.

 ## Setup
 It uses Express node.js framework, which can serve static files like HTML, CSS, client-side javascript.
 The Express app listens for requests on localhost at port 8081.